At a glance

 Experience the local culture and expand your horizons

-Your schedule includes a weekend day trip to Capitancillo Islet, and you’ll also pop into neighbouring Bogo City.
-Our staff organise several cultural and social events for you to enjoy in the evenings after work.
+Your schedule includes a weekend trip to Bantayan Island.
+Our staff organize several cultural and social events for you to enjoy in the evenings after work.
 All work and social activities are guided by Projects Abroad staff.

 Where in the Philippines will I be working?